 We are evaluating two lead compounds, AT-889 and AT-934, second generation nucleoside pyrimidine prodrugs and other compounds for the treatment of RSV.
 RSV is a seasonal respiratory virus that can be serious for infants, older adults, and the immuno-compromised population.
 AT-889 and AT-934 inhibit RNA polymerase through both initiation of viral replication and viral transcription and showed potent in vitro activity in several cell based assays against RSV.
-We expect to nominate a product candidate and to initiate clinical development of the selected product candidate in the second half of 2021.
-We believe that the product candidate we develop, if approved, could be the first therapy in over 30 years to be approved specifically for the treatment of RSV.
+We expect to nominate a product candidate for this indication by initiate clinical development of the selected product candidate in first therapy in over 30 years to be approved specifically for the treatment of RSV.